digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

           averageUtilization: 20
 ```

-The above configuration alters the `scaleDown.stabilizationWindowSeconds` behavior and sets it to a lower value of `60 seconds`.
-This is not really needed in practice, but in this case you may want to speed up things and quickly see how the autoscaler performs the scale down action.
+The above configuration alters the `scaleDown.stabilizationWindowSeconds` behavior, and sets it to a lower value of `60 seconds`.
+This is not really needed in practice, but in this case you may want to speed up things to see more quickly how the autoscaler performs the scale down action.
 By default, the `HorizontalPodAutoscaler` has a cool down period of `5 minutes` (or `300 seconds`).
 This is sufficient in most of the cases, and should avoid fluctuations when replicas are being scaled.

-In the final step, you will run the helper script provided in this repository to create load on the target (meaning the `quote server`).
+In the final step, you will run the helper script provided in this repository to create external load for the target application (meaning the `quote server`).
 The script performs successive HTTP calls in a really short period of time, thus trying to simulate external load coming from the users (should suffice for demonstration purposes).

 Please make sure to split the terminal in two separate windows, in order to observe better the results (you can use [tmux](https://github.com/tmux/tmux/wiki), for example).
-Then, in one window please invoke the quote service load test shell script (you can cancel execution anytime by pressing `Ctrl+C`):
+Then, in the first window please invoke the quote service load test shell script (you can cancel execution anytime by pressing `Ctrl+C`):

 ```shell
 ./09-scaling-application-workloads/assets/scripts/quote_service_load_test.sh
 ```

-And, in the other window set a `watch` for the `HPA` resource using `kubectl` (in combination with the `-w` flag):
+Next, in the second window, run a kubectl `watch` (via the `-w` flag) on the `HPA` resource:

 ```shell
 kubectl get hpa -n hpa-external-load -w